'Disappearing' Raffles statue a teaser for Singapore Bicentennial

 To commemorate the Singapore Bicentennial marking the 200th anniversary of the British arriving in Singapore, SBO decided to go for something "slightly different".

-The curtain-raiser to the Singapore Bicentennial - to be launched on Jan 28 - is intended to spark a conversation on the arrival of the British and their contributions to the nation.
+The curtain-raiser to the Singapore Bicentennial - to be launched on Jan 28 - was intended to spark a conversation on the arrival of the British and their contributions to the nation.

+"The idea ... was to arouse curiosity, maybe some reflection and ultimately, to spark conversations about our history," said SBO deputy director Wong Chock Fang.

+"We're hoping to get Singaporeans to think more deeply about our history."

-The artwork was created in partnership with local artist Teng Kai Wei, specialises in public scultures.
+The artwork was created in partnership with local artist Teng Kai Wei, who specialises in public sculptures.
 He is best known for the interactive light installation, titled Leap Of Faith, at last year's Singapore Night Festival.

+Throughout the project, which took two and a half weeks, Teng and his crew had to work intermittently due to constant rain.

+"We had an idea of erecting a big umbrella, but it's not feasible at all!" he said.

 The artwork will be taken down by the end of Thursday.